How to waste your life7 min read

 A meta-analysis looked at 11 studies that asked elderly people about their regrets, and the biggest regrets were, in descending order they were: education, career, romance, parenting, the self, and leisure.1

 But we aren’t going to think about regrets at this point, we are too young, and too much of our life is ahead of us.
 Remember, our goal isn’t to succeed in any of these aspects; our goal is to waste our life.

 Step #2 – Ignore Relationships

 It’s more important to focus all of my attention on myself to improve my life.
 I should ignore others’ thoughts, opinions, and emotions because mine are the only important ones.
 Who would want to help me anyway?
 Why should I help others?
 I saw some evidence that altruism makes the person helping happier and has higher subjective feelings of well-being3, but I don’t believe that.
 I am always right; I can’t be wrong.
-It’s better to focus on me. (scientist throwing the book in the air and walking away).
+It’s better to focus on me.

 It’s better to ignore relationships.

 I’m not good enough, smart enough, talented enough, tall enough, good-looking enough, or strong enough to do that.
 Better to stay here.
 My place.
 Better not to make big waves.
 People might laugh at me.
 People may think badly about me if I try that.
 I could fail, and that would be bad.
 It is much easier to stay here where I am meant to be and where I should be, that life is meant for other people, not for me.